forem/forem/docs/tests/e2e-tests.md

 ```

 3. You will be prompted to set up the end to end (E2E) test database.
 Type `y`
    or `Y` to install the E2E test database.
-Typically this is a one time thing,
+Typically you only need to select `y` the first time you run e2e tests,
-   but it can be run as well if ever you corrupt your database.
+   but it can also be run if ever you corrupt your database and need to reset it back to its original state.

 ```bash
 Do you need to set up your end to end (E2E) testing database?
 Answer yes